semgrep/semgrep-docs/docs/semgrep-code/triage-remediation.md

     | <code>/open <span className="placeholder">&lt;comment&gt;</span></code> | Reopen a finding that has been triaged as **Ignored**.
 The comment is optional. |
     | <code>/remember <span className="placeholder">&lt;comment&gt;</span></code> | [Add Assistant Memories](/semgrep-assistant/getting-started#add-memories-beta). |

-Semgrep is backward compatible with the following triage through comments commands:
+Semgrep is backward compatible with the following commands:
 - <code>/semgrep ignore <span className="placeholder">&lt;comment&gt;</span></code> - triage a finding as **Ignored**.
 - <code>/semgrep open <span className="placeholder">&lt;comment&gt;</span></code> - reopen a finding that has been triaged as **Ignored**.